martindisch/CSharp11Features/README.md

 ## Raw string literals

-Luckily I don't have to do a lot of manual formatting of semi-structured data, but whenever I do, I end up with an ugly "+"-concatenated mess with terrible indentation.
+Luckily I don't have to do a lot of manual formatting of semi-structured data, but whenever I do, especially if the text contains quotes or curly braces, it gets ugly very quickly.
 Not anymore!

 ```csharp
 var id = 25;